RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 Constants are used to represent a value of a particular data type.
 It is important to represent the value in the correct way so that the chatbot software understands exactly what it is you want to achieve.
 Unfortunately, it is not very flexible in its interpretations of certain symbols, particularly when processing <a href="#Conditions">conditional expressions</a>.
 Therefore, it is important that you specify exactly what data it is that you are trying to represent, and that is done using constants.

 Constants find their biggest use in conditional expressions, when evaluating the value of a variable with respect to a certain value that is not present in another variable.
 This certain value is represented by a constant of the desired data type.
-However, there is currently one other use of boolean constants, namely in the <a href="#Actions">action</a> `setBooleanVar`.
+However, there is currently one other use of boolean constants, namely in the <a href="#Actions">action</a> `setVar`.

 Corresponding to the <a href="#Parameters">five possible data types</a> that variables can take, there are five possible constants that you can represent.
 Representing a constant involves a particular syntax, namely enclosing the desired values in particular characters.